walmartlabs/concord-website/docs/plugins/confluence.md

 Additional parameters to use are:

-- `pageId` - interger, Required - Id of a confluence page to which file is attached.
+- `pageId` - integer, Required - Id of a confluence page to which file is attached.
 - `attachmentComment` - Required - string, comments added to an attachment.
 - `attachmentPath` - Required - string, path to an attachment file.

-The output of the action is stored in a `result` variable that has the following structure:
+The output of the action is stored in a `result` variable that has the following
+structure:

 - `ok` - boolean value, `true` if the execution is successful;
-- `data` - string value, contains the page view info url.
+- `data` - string value, contains the page view info URL.

 <a name="getPageContent"/>